NicoSchrodt/GuessWhereCopy/SRS.md

 ## 2. Overall Description

 ### 2.1 Vision
+The app we want to create is a game where you are shown a picture from somewhere around the world and you have to point somewhere on the world map where you think this location is.
+The closer you are the more points you get.
+We were inspired by several other games that are similar to our idea.
+Most of these are either browser games or are badly implemented f.e. with lots of ads or paylocked-content.
+We plan to create this without those "features".

 ## 2.2 Product perspective
+In addition to the game, we want to implement several other features that are supposed to make the game experience even better.
+Those are for example a general account system, a database, a leaderboard and friendslist.

 ### 2.3 User characteristics
+A user is defined by a Username, an unchangeable ID, a score and a list of ID's they're friends with.

 ### 2.4 Dependencies
+Not decided yet, though we are probably going to use python for the backend.

 ## 3. Specific Requirements
+Not specified yet.
 ### 3.1 Functionality – Data Backend

 #### 3.1.1 Read data given over API endpoints